AdKats/AdKats/README.md

     Using ban enforcer also gives access to the unban and future-ban commands.
 </p>
 <p>
-    The Enforcer works properly with all existing auto-admins, and any bans added manually through Procon will be automatically imported by the system.
+    The Enforcer works properly with existing auto-admins, and any bans added manually through Procon will be automatically imported by the system.
     A mini-ban-management section is added to the plugin settings when you enable this, however, for full fledged ban management it helps to run the BFAdminCP 2.0+ by Prophet731.